 Social responsibility is extremely important to our practice.
 We support and actively encourage our staff to engage in a range of activities outside their project work that benefit the construction industry and the wider community.

 Outside of work, we support and actively encourage our EPR team to engage in a range of activities beyond their project responsibilities.
 Many of our staff are active members of local amenity groups and act as expert assessors on judging panels.
 We are also proud to give staff time to participate in voluntary work to assist other industry organisations and a range of charitable endeavors including various fundraising events and our weekly volunteer work at the Passage; a homeless shelter in Victoria which provides resources to challenge homeless people to transform their lives.

-Campaigning in the wider industry, Dieter Bentley-Gockmann, director EPR Architects, often works with the RIBA and the Architects Journal on their ongoing campaign to raise awareness of and improve attitudes towards LGBT architects.
-We are also corporate members of New London Architecture (NLA) which is a focus for the debate and discussion of issues facing architecture, planning, development and construction in the capital; our staff are encouraged to attend the programme of conferences, talks, events and exhibitions, having contributed to discussion panels on subjects such as electric vehicle charging stations and the potential future of office environments.
-EPR are also members of the NextGen initiative which identifies and supports young talent within the industry and champions the professional development of the built environment’s future leaders.
+EPR is a corporate member of New London Architecture (NLA) which is a focus for the debate and discussion of issues facing architecture, planning, development and construction in the capital.
+The wider team are encouraged to attend the programme of conferences, talks, events and exhibitions; having previously contributed to discussion panels on subjects including electric vehicle charging stations and the potential future of office environments.
+We are also members of the NextGen initiative which identifies and supports young talent within the industry and champions the professional development of the built environment’s future leaders.

 We also love to work with charities where possible.
 Our ongoing collaboration with the Royal Society for Blind Children has resulted in an innovative concept for a new landmark headquarters for the charity, along with an inclusive children's playhouse which was shortlisted in the AJ's House of Colour competition.